The Atlas Mountains Trip

 After a quick stop at an argan oil making facility, we climbed further into the mountains.
 And we were confronted by some spectacular scenery on our Atlas Mountains Trip.
 Jaw-dropping, awe-inspiring, these are just some of the superlatives I could use to describe the Atlas mountains.
 The mountain roads provided some spectacular scenery with some hefty drops on one side of the road and steep climbs on the other.

 For a language developed to scream at the monkey in the next tree my words cannot do the scenery justice!
 I’ll include a gallery of some of the photos I took at the bottom of this blog so you can see for yourself what it was like.
 That way, you don’t have to rely on my failing perspicacity!

 Lunch, which was in a traditional Berber house on their terrace balcony was the best to tagine I have ever tasted.
 We ate this overlooking the mountains and valleys of the high Atlas mountains.
 Such a peaceful lunch setting, blankets were supplied just in case we were cold as, of course, we were at altitude.

 For the money cost, it was well worth it.
 Having a local guide and somebody else to concentrate on the driving meant we could look out the window to our heart’s content and see the fantastic scenery.
 And, was great to get out of the city and see another side of Morocco that some visitors just going to Marrakesh would miss.
-It’s a different way of life, a feeling peace and tranquillity.
-In good company while eating the best tagine in Morocco, that feeling goes a long way.
+It’s a different way of life, a feeling of peace and tranquillity.
+In good company, while eating the best tagine in Morocco, that feeling goes a long way.

 For my pictures and videos of Marrakech, see here.